vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/concepts/glossary.md

 Ubuntu Delta
 Delta
-    In the context of Ubuntu packages, a delta is the difference ({term}`patch`) between a Debian package and an Ubuntu package, i.e. the change that is applied to a Debian package by Ubuntu package maintainers (in the form of {term}`patches <patch>`.
+    In the context of Ubuntu packages, a delta is the difference ({term}`patch`) between a Debian package and an Ubuntu package, i.e. the change that is applied to a Debian package by Ubuntu package maintainers (in the form of patches).
 Ubuntu packages with a delta are said to "carry a delta".

     See also:
     * {ref}`merging`